sumartoyo/fcjax/README.md

 ```
 then the current `.fcjaxify` elements will be replaced.

+If you put `.fcjaxify` as updatable element selector, all `.fcjaxify` elements must have an ID
+because they will only be replaced by elements with same ID.

 ## More

 Run [example](https://rawgit.com/sumartoyo/fcjax/master/example.html) and read the source code for more information.

+## License

+MIT